danyaberezun/KEEPs/README.md

 ### Examples

-An example that utilizes flow-sensitivity was already shown in [Real-world GADT-like examples in Kotlin](#real-world-gadt-like-examples-in-kotlin) section.
+An example that utilizes flow-sensitivity was already shown in [Real-world examples](#real-world-examples) section.
 There we used data flow to propagate $M :> ReflectMethod$ in the body of the `if` expression.

 Let's review the second example from the Kotlin compiler from this section as it demonstrates the power of flow-sensitive subtyping reconstruction better.